ABOUT US:

 To promote understanding between women of all races.

-Youth and Branch Development
+Youth and Branch

-The Young P.A.C.I.F.I.C.A representative on the National Executive works in conjunction with members and branches, to network with younger members between the ages of 12 and 25 years of age inclusive.
+The Young PACIFICA Representative on the National Executive works in conjunction with members and branches, to network with younger members between the ages of 12 and 25 years of age inclusive.

 The aim is to identify the issues and needs of young members so that these can be acknowledged and responded to at all levels of the organisation.